lewandowski/css-groundhog/src/datepicker/README.md

 ---

 ## Introduction
 The Groundhog **datepicker** component consists of a button that triggers a visual block representing selectable dates.
+It uses the [icon component](/doc/components/icons/).

 ## Including the datepicker component